 When kids mean business

-Our signature program for kids and teens is Maker Kids Club, a 14-week program that teaches kids to launch their own businesses.
-It aligns with Years 5 and 6 of the Australian Curriculum in the areas of Business, Economics and Mathematics.
+Our in-class program teaches kids to launch their own businesses.
+It aligns with Years 6 and 7 of the Australian Curriculum in the areas of Business, Economics and Mathematics.

-We teach our students to become ‘kidpreneurs‘.
+We help you teach your students to become ‘kidpreneurs‘.
 In the process, they:

 - Learn essential life skills like money management, time management, team work and sales,